P11D returns and other important July tax-related deadlines

 - 6 July – The final day to agree PAYE settlement agreements for the previous tax year

-- 6 July – All companies are obliged to notify HMRC of a wide range of share and securities transactions.
+- 6 July – All companies need notify HMRC of a wide range of share and securities transactions.

 - 22 July – Any class 1a National Insurance owed on expenses or benefits must reach HMRC (19th July if paid by cheque)